Fly-tipping in England and Wales

 - General household waste

-- Larger domestic items such as fridges and mattresses
+- Larger domestic items, such as fridges and mattresses

 - Garden refuse

-- Commercial waste such as builders' rubble, clinical waste and tyres.
+- Commercial waste such as builders' rubble, clinical waste and tyres

 The harshness of the penalty for fly-tipping depends on the seriousness of the offence, its impact on the environment and the cost of cleaning and dealing with any resulting pollution.

-A fixed penalty of £100 can be made against any householder who fails to comply with a notice issued for failing to properly use the facilities available to them to legally dispose of their waste.
+A fixed penalty of between £150 and £400 can be made against any householder who fails to comply with a notice issued for failing to properly use the facilities available to them to legally dispose of their waste.
 This includes failing to follow publicised collection arrangements, leaving waste out on the wrong day and/or at the wrong time or in the wrong receptacle.
 The local authority will need to ensure that collection arrangements have been well publicised and are reasonable.
 Most local councils provide waste disposal sites and recycling centres where you can safely and legally dispose of unwanted items.

 Vehicles used for fly-tipping

 The Environment Agency has the power to seize and dispose of vehicles used for fly-tipping.
 Local authorities can stop, search and seize vehicles they suspect are being used for fly-tipping (this must be done in the presence of a police officer).
 Vehicles which have been used for fly-tipping can also be forfeited to cover the local authority's costs for investigation, enforcement and cleaning-up of any pollution caused by the fly-tipping.
-If the forfeiture would affect the offender's legitimate activities or deprive them of their right to a private and family life under the Human Rights Act, forfeiture should not be considered.

 Payment of the authority's enforcement costs